Your rights at work

 If you have been in your current job for 26 continuous weeks or more (with a few exceptions, such as if you are an agency worker), you have the right to ask for flexible working.
 This is different to the right to receiving flexible working.
 For further information about how to make a flexible working request, visit Carers UK.

 If you care for someone and you need to take time off to deal with an emergency, you may be able to use the right to time off for dependants.
 The time off you take will need to be reasonable in the circumstances and does not have to be paid.
 For more information about the right to time off for dependants, visit Working Families.

-If you don’t want to give up work but feel unable to cope with your work and caring responsibilities, there may be ways round the issue.
-You may wish to use flexible working, take a career break or paid/unpaid leave or ask for additional help with caring from social services.
-You could talk to your employer about your situation and see if there are any other options you haven’t considered.
+If you don’t want to give up work, you may wish to use flexible working, take a career break or paid/unpaid leave or ask for additional help from the council.
+You could also talk to your employer about your situation and see if there are any other options you haven’t considered.
 Contact us for more information about your options.

 If you do leave work and your income changes, you may need to look at financial support.
 Visit our money and benefits page for more information.

 If you have left work due to caring responsibilities, there may come a time when you wish or are able to return to employment.
 Carers UK has more information about your options in this situation.

 The Working Carers Project provides support and advice to carers in employment and employers who want to support employees with a caring role.
 Funded by Croydon Council, services available to carers in employment include: